Keyboard shortcuts

 Decision Handler

-A mixin that adds workflow routing methods.
-The DecisionMixin provides self.decision_success() to activate downstream steps and self.skip_branches() when no steps should execute.
+Adds workflow routing methods. decision_success() activates downstream steps by name; skip_branches() when no steps should execute.

 if order_type == "premium":